About

 Bringing out the best in your story and fixing the blips you’re too close to see.

 Great storytelling is irresistible; our brains are wired for it.
-That’s why I love helping writers bring out the best in their work, tidying up those blips you might be too close to your work to see.
+That’s why I love helping writers bring out the best in their work, tidying up those blips you’re too close to see (or didn’t know were blips).

-I’m Joanne, and my editing style is sensitive and collaborative because I know what it’s like to pour yourself into your writing.
-To me, editing is a fluid process that requires empathy, not the rigid application of grammar rules at the expense of the writer’s intended effect.
+My editing style is meticulous and collaborative because I know what it’s like to pour yourself into your writing.
+To me, editing is a flexible process that requires empathy, not the rigid application of grammar rules at the expense of the writer’s intended effect.
+When you know the rules, you can bend or break the right ones intentionally.

 My specialisms